 Accordingly, it’s time for another installment of bad management responses to TripAdvisor reviews, where we look at answers that likely should have been kept on the inside rather than put out there for the whole internet, and what would have been a better way to approach responding.
 Be sure to check out our earlier two blogs to be caught up on all the tips and ways to address these precarious situations.
 As you’ll see, we’ve identified a variety of ways not to respond.
 Once you’re caught up, keep reading for more laughs, examples of what not to do, and suggestions for how to positively diffuse negative reviews.

 The response itself although only 3 sentences, clearly hit a nerve and started an incredible rant.
 Yes, multiple bad reviews by someone likely does not reflect well on the person that wrote them.
 However, contrary to what the owner seems to think, responding to criticism with an extensive monologue also reflects poorly.
 Going as far as to investigate the reviewer’s account and incorporate mentions of other reviews they have written, and include multiple mentions of their username is just invasive and even a bit creepy.
-Although this particular owner may have a few fans(opens in a new tab), we would never recommend this approach to responding as a valid way to increase your business.
+Although this particular owner may have a few fans(opens in a new tab), we would never recommend this approach to respond as a valid way to increase your business.

 What would have been a better answer: “Unfortunately, at the time you came to visit we were extremely busy given the hour and that it was a holiday weekend.
-After explaining that there would be a longer than normal wait given the amount of customers, we suggested another place nearby which was open if you were not able to wait.
-As a small operation we do all that we can to offer the best service possibly, but sometimes this means a potential delay during these exceptionally busy times.
+After explaining that there would be a longer than normal wait given the number of customers, we suggested another place nearby which was open if you were not able to wait.
+As a small operation, we do all that we can to offer the best service possible, but sometimes this means a potential delay during these exceptionally busy times.
 We’d love to have you back again so you can get the full experience and finally try some of our delicious food.”

 Bonus Tip: Avoid the additional sarcasm of quoting the reviewer in your answer.